- In 2020, 1,806,590 new cancer cases were projected to have occurred in the United States.

 Cancer treatments are getting more efficient thanks to the tremendous work in cancer research.
 That said, despite the progress, late-stage cancer treatment such as chemotherapy is still unbearable for many patients, so early detection is important.

-If you are curious about your risk of developing cancer, take the Ezra questionnaire.
+If you are curious about your risk of developing cancer, take our know-your-risk questionnaire.
 In five minutes, you will have a better idea of whether you may encounter cancer in your life.

 Even though your cancer risk is low, any health care professionals will tell you that prevention is better than treatment.
 Regular checkups and cancer screenings are a proven way to prevent cancer.